 After the bath, I put her on her towel and carry her to her room, drying her hair as we walk.
 I then put her on her changing table and pat her diaper area dry and immediately put a diaper on her.
 By then, her body is usually dry enough without me having to dry her any more.

-I put hydrocortizone cream on her back because that is where she breaks out into rash.
+I put hydrocortisone cream on her back because that is where she breaks out into rash.
 I then put Aquaphor on her.
 That is nice stuff.
-It is basically the consistency of vasseline.
+It is basically the consistency of Vaseline.
 It doesn’t spread easily, but it is very moisturizing.
-I then put her Aveeno eczema lotion on her, which I think helps spread around the aquaphor better.
+I then put her Aveeno eczema lotion on her, which I think helps spread around the Aquaphor better.
 Then I dress her.